 3. Agreement

-You confirm that:
+You warrant that:

 (a) You have the legal authority to enter into this Agreement.

-(b) You or Your Affiliates own the Copyright and patent claims covering the Contribution which are required to grant the rights under Section 2.
+(b) You or Your Affiliates own the Copyright and patents (if applicable) covering the Contribution which are required to grant the rights under Section 2.

 (c) The grant of rights under Section 2 does not violate any grant of rights which You or Your Affiliates have made to third parties.

+(d) To the best of your knowledge and belief, the Contribution does not infringe the intellectual property rights of any third party.

-(d) You have followed the instructions in [NONOWNER_INSTRUCTIONS], if You do not own the Copyright in the entire work of authorship Submitted.
+(e) You have followed the instructions in [NONOWNER_INSTRUCTIONS], if You do not own the Copyright in the entire work of authorship Submitted.

 4. Disclaimer